timkulp/ItsNotMagic/Chapter3.md

 Out of the first room there is a long hallway that connects to another room.
 The other room is used to go back up into the Dungeon.
 The obsidian veins continue throughout the cavern hallway.

 If the players found the glowing streaks, they will be able to follow them deeper into the cave.
 If the players did not find the streaks, as they go deeper into the cave they will notice them.
-The streaks are from Dmitry's blood from his recent wounds.
+The streaks are from Calvin's blood from his recent wounds.

 In the long hall players can have random encounters.
 Use Xandar's Guide to Everything.
 Creatures should be minor and mindless (animals).